-Russell Scholars Program at Wroxton College in England
+Russell Scholars Program at Wroxton College, England

-RSP 300H: England and the Humanities (3 credits) and
+RSP 300H: England and the Humanities (3 credits)

 In addition to time spent in London visiting some of London's historic attractions, educational trips are planned to Banbury, Warwick Castle, Oxford, Stratford-upon-Avon and the Royal Shakespeare Theatre.
 Wroxton College is located in the quintessential English village of Wroxton in the rural heart of England north west of London.
 The college is housed in an exceptionally beautiful, completely modernized 17th century manor house once home to Henry James.
 Wroxton College is an overseas campus of Fairleigh Dickinson University.

 RSP 300H (3 credits): England and the Humanities